-The sub-fund aimed to identify and analyse a company's ESG credentials as an integral part of the investment decision making process through portfolio construction with the aim of reducing sustainability risk and enhancing returns.
-By considering the ESG Credentials of potential investments the Investment Adviser aimed to meet the objective of having an improved ESG score compared to the Reference Benchmark.
+The sub-fund identified and analysed a company's ESG credentials as an integral part of the investment decision made process through portfolio construction with the aim of reducing sustainability risks and enhancing returns.
+By considering the ESG Credentials of potential investments the Investment adviser aimed to meet the objective of having an improved ESG score compared to the Reference Benchmark.